swift-server/swift-aws-lambda-runtime/Examples/LocalDebugging/README.md

 To try out this example, open the workspace in Xcode and "run" the two targets, using the relevant `MyLambda` and `MyApp` Xcode schemas.

-Start with running the `MyLambda` target on the "My Mac" destination, once up you should see a log message in Xcode console saying
+Start with running the `MyLambda` target on the "My Mac" destination, once it is up you should see a log message in the Xcode console saying
-`LocalLambdaServer started and listening on 127.0.0.1:7000, receiving payloads on /invoke` which means the local emulator is up and receiving traffic on port 7000 and expecting payloads on the `/invoke` endpoint.
+`LocalLambdaServer started and listening on 127.0.0.1:7000, receiving payloads on /invoke` which means the local emulator is up and receiving traffic on port `7000` and expecting payloads on the `/invoke` endpoint.

 Continue to run the `MyApp` target in a simulator destination.
 Once up, the application's UI should appear in the simulator allowing you to interact with it.